Curvature tensor of smoothable Alexandrov spaces: DC-calculus

+By \ref{obs:test-DC}, the theorem applies to any test-converging sequence $f_n\zz\testto f$.
+In the proof, we modify the argument in \cite[Section 4]{PerDC} slightly.

-{\it Proof of the Theorem~\ref{metricBV}.} Let's start with the partial derivatives of metric tenors.
-In \cite[Section 4.2]{PerDC}, it was shown that components of metric tensors can be expressed as a rational function from partial derivatives of distance functions to a finite collection of distance functions.
+\parit{Proof.} Let's start with the partial derivatives of metric tensors.
+In \cite[Subsection 4.2]{PerDC}, it was shown that components of metric tensors can be expressed as a rational function of partial derivatives of distance functions to a finite collection of points.
 The distance functions are semiconcave, in particular DC.

 The base points $p_{i,n}\in M_n$ of these distance functions can be chosen so that they converge to some point $p_i\in A$.
 In this case, the distance functions are DC-converging.
-Now, applying \ref{prop:DC-conv} and repeating the argument in \cite[Section 4.3]{PerDC} we get the statement.
+Now, applying \ref{prop:DC-conv}, we get the statement.